southernsun/otr/README.md

 Purpose and intend: to develop a C# implementation of the Off The Record library that can be used cross platform.

-Achieved by implementing in C# using .NET Standard or Core
+Achieved by implementing in C# using .NET Standard and/or Core

 # Resources